DevZahraShahid/Url-Shortner-Express/README.md

 # Url-Shortner-Express

-A Url Shortner created using Node Js, Express and MongoDB
+A Url Shortner created using Node Js, Express, EJS and MongoDB